realvnc-labs/tacoscript/README.md

 We can read the script as:

     We have a script with the name `create-file`.
-It has 1 task of type `cmd.run` which executes `touch /tmp/somefile.txt` in a command line.
+It has 1 task of type `cmd.run` which executes `touch /tmp/somefile.txt` command.
 The desired result of this script execution would be an empty file at `/tmp/somefile.txt`.

 ### Scripts
-The tacoscript.yaml file contains a collection of scripts, where each script defines a desired state of the target system.
+The tacoscript.yaml file contains a collection of scripts.
+Each script defines a desired state of the host system.
 You can add as many scripts as you want.
-The tacoscript binary will execute scripts one after another rather than parallel.
-If any script fails, the execution will be stopped and the error will be given in the (stderr) output with a non-zero exit code.
+The tacoscript binary will execute scripts from file sequentially.
+If any script failures, the program will stop the execution.

 ### Tasks
 Each script contains a collection of tasks.
-Each task has a unique type id which identifies the kind of operation the task is doing.
-Each task gets parameters list specified under it as input e.g. from the example above the task `cmd.run` gets array of names with one element `touch /tmp/somefile.txt` as it's input.
-The parameters specify the execution details of a task.
+Each task has a unique type id which identifies the kind of operation the task can do.
+Each task gets parameters list specified under it as input data.
+In the example above the task `cmd.run` receives parameter -name with value `/tmp/somefile.txt` and interprets it as a command which should be executed.

 ### Task types

 _cmd.run_
 Executes an arbitrary command in a shell of a host system.
-Here is the `cmd.run` task with all possible parameters:
+The `cmd.run` task can have following parameters:

     create-file: